-Therefore, in reviewing our mecologies, we have noted that our individual pieces share three interdependent themes that reflect how each of our experiences live within our institutional context or environment and might be considered a wecology as a collective text.
-The three themes that make up or describe the wecology in this piece are key concepts that recurred, overlapped, and sometimes competed within our narratives.
-Those themes are openness, messiness, and hospitality.
+Our individual pieces share three interdependent themes that reflect how each of our experiences lives within our institutional context or environment and might be considered a wecology as a collective text: openness, messiness, and hospitality.

-Of course, one’s teaching or composing practices do not exist in a bell jar and we all recognize that it is the environment, the context that impacts the growth potential of any ecology.
+Teaching or composing practices do not exist in a bell jar.
+Environment impacts the growth potential of any ecology.
 As such, a third component of our wecology considers the role that hospitality plays in negotiating the stress that is required for creation.
+Suzanne calls for more “generous, hospitable environment[s]” as a way for each of us to serve as what Corrine describes as “a gateway rather than a gate keeper.”
 In her concluding essay Pegeen argues for a “radical hospitality” as a way of “upending traditional top-down” relationships between students, teachers, colleagues, the initiated and un-initiated.
-Suzanne calls for more “generous, hospitable environment[s]” as a way for each of us to serve as what Corrine describes as “a gateway rather than a gate keeper.”
-Cautiously, Pegeen points out through Derrida that hospitality brings us right back to insider/outsider politics and the messiness that is inherent in hospitable spaces.

 Table of Contents